Daytron/SimpleDialogFX/README.md

 See Javadoc for more information.

 ##### For the upcoming version 2.0.0 and above
 For any type of dialog with native window style, you only have to create a new `Dialog` object.
-For a confirmation dialog:
+For example a confirmation dialog would look like this:
 ```
 Dialog dialog = new Dialog(
                 DialogType.CONFIRMATION,